The 5 Factors Beyond Talent Needed to Sell Solutions

 - The Overall Goal

 Be clear about the overall plan to win.
-You need to define your ideal customer to help salespeople identify those most likely to buy.
+You need to define your ideal target customer to help salespeople identify those most likely to buy.
 You need to understand what sets you apart from the pack and why.
-You need to provide training for the sales methodologies, processes and systems you know work in your market and with your buyers.
+You need to provide targeted business sales training for the sales methodologies, processes, and systems you know work in your market and with your buyers.
 In other words, you need a company-specific sales strategy to guide your solution sellers toward sustainable success.

 Sales managers must ensure there are sufficient resources available to back up the sales effort.
 Salespeople need access to information about their customers; insight into who, internally, can help adapt operations and delivery schedules to customer needs; and technology to streamline customer contact info in order to plan how to spend their time most fruitfully.